Hardik-Sankhla/Tech-Career-Compass/contact.md

 ### **Technical Support**

 **Q: The website isn't loading properly**
-A: Try clearing your browser cache, or contact us at <support@techcareerguides.com> with details.
+A: Try clearing your browser cache, or contact me at <datascientist.hardiksankhla@gmail.com> with details.

 **Q: I found a broken link**
-A: Please report it to <support@techcareerguides.com> with the page URL and broken link.
+A: Please report it to <datascientist.hardiksankhla@gmail.com> with the page URL and broken link.

 **Q: How can I suggest a new guide topic?**
-A: Email us at <contribute@techcareerguides.com> with your suggestion and reasoning.
+A: Email me at <datascientist.hardiksankhla@gmail.com> with your suggestion and reasoning.

 ### **Career Advice**